MewsSystems/fiscalizations/README.md

 ## 🎯 Features

 -   Functional approach via [FuncSharp](https://github.com/siroky/FuncSharp).
-Definitely check-out the examples of usage, so you're not surprised.
+Definitely check out the examples of usage, so you're not surprised.
 At the very least IOptions and ITries.
 -   Early data validation.
 -   Asynchronous I/O.
 -   All endpoints are covered with tests.
 -   Intuitive immutable DTOs.
 -   Pipelines that run on both Windows and Linux operating systems.
 -   Code examples for each project.
--   Cross platform (uses .NET 6).
+-   Cross-platform (uses .NET 8).
 -   6 countries + Basque region supported.
 -   Logging support for some fiscalizations.